-This study sets out to measure how much existing networks and servers would mangle or block the ECN++ updates to TCP/IP.
+Therefore, this study sets out to measure how much existing networks and servers would mangle or block the ECN++ updates to TCP/IP.
 We test ECN and ECN++ support in both fixed and mobile networks.
-In particular, we test 18 mobile carriers and collect information for a total of 26 million end-toend communications, testing 6.5 million different paths.
-This is, to the best of our knowledge, the largest measurement study of ECN in mobile networks so far (even Apple had only tested three mobile carriers).
+In particular, we test 18 mobile carriers, making it, to the best of our knowledge, the largest measurement study of ECN in mobile networks so far (even Apple had only tested three mobile carriers [10]).
 Although we only set out to measure ECN++ support, our measurements from mobile vantage points challenge the accepted belief that path traversal of ECN itself is free of problems.